drawrowfly/instagram-scraper/README.md

   --proxy, -p             Set proxy                                [default: ""] --download              Download and archive all scraped posts to a ZIP file
                                                       [boolean] [default: false]
+  --asyncDownload         How many posts should be downloaded at the same time
+                                                                    [default: 5]
   --filename, --file, -f  Name of the output file              [default: "[id]"] --filepath              Directory to save file
                                            [default: "/Users/jackass/Downloads"]